 The road that links Tripoli to Syria was closed to traffic and army checkpoints were set up on other roads throughout the region, including the main highway to Beirut, Lebanon’s capital.

-Khodr said that the checkpoints were stationed every 10 to 12 kilometres along the Beirut-Tripoli highway.
+Khodr, said that the checkpoints were stationed every ten to twelve kilometres along the Beirut-Tripoli highway.

-A security source said the army was concentrating its search in Ayun al-Samak, a village about 5km east of Nahr al-Bared.
+The army source said the army was concentrating its search in Ayun al-Samak, a village about five kilometres east of Nahr al-Bared.

 Earlier this week, the army refused to allow wounded Fatah al-Islam fighters to be evacuated from the camp.